Dales Pony - Ponies & Breeds

 The Dales Pony takes its name from the area of North Yorkshire, Durham and Cumbria where it has been bred for centuries.
 However until the end of the 19th century it was not recognized as being a separate breed from its near relative, the Fells, which are bred on the western side of the Pennine range.
 Since then, the Dales have developed independently and their height limit has increased to 14.2 hands, whereas that of the Fells has remained at 14 hands.

-The early history of the Dales and the Fells are identical, with such stallions as Lingcropper and Blooming Heather acknowledged as influential by both breeds.
+The early history of the Dales Pony and the Fell Pony are identical, with such stallions as Lingcropper and Blooming Heather acknowledged as influential by both breeds.
 The Dale Pony breeders, however, regard the Welsh Cob Comet as having had the most lasting influence on their breed.
 A strong, heavy animal, Comet was foaled in 1851, and was taken from Wales to Westmorland to compete in trotting races, in which he put up some remarkable performances, once covering 10 miles (16km) in 33 minutes.
 His progeny were recognized as some of he finest in the Dales, with a son, Comet II, being the grandsire of Linnel Comet, who in turn was said to be the most lovely pony of the heavy Dales type.

-Clydesdales outcrossing was practiced to the extent that in 1917 the dales were regarded as being two thirds Clydesdales.
+Clydesdales outcrossing was practiced to the extent that in 1917 the Dales were regarded as being two thirds Clydesdales.
 The Dales Pony was also acknowledged as being for army purposes, second to none in the country because of the strength and quality of its hooves, legs and bones.

 Although the Dales Pony is now used primarily as a pleasure pony, they come from a long line of working animals.
-They were used as pack and harness ponies, carrying lead and coal from the mines to the coast, and on farm where their comparatively small size made them very useful on he steep hills, where larger animals would have been at a disadvantage.
+They were used as pack and harness ponies, carrying lead and coal from the mines to the coast, and on farm where their comparatively small size made them very useful on the steep hills, where larger animals would have been at a disadvantage.
 The Dales are capable of handling loads well out of proportion to their size; their packs weighted up to 224 pounds.
 They are still used to a small extent on farms, and some are used for shepherding on the moors.

 A small number of the Dales are crossed with Thoroughbred to produce hunters and cobs of great substance an sensible temperament.